 The Standard American Diet (SAD) is made up mostly of disease-causing foods, with 30 % of calories from animal products and over 55 % from processed foods.
 In addition, 43% of Americans polled reported that they drank at least one sugar-sweetened drink each day, 40% said that they eat ‘pretty much everything’ that they want, and 33% of overweight and obese individuals reported that they were at a healthy weight.
 Lifestyle-related diseases are the most common causes of death, but according to a 2011 poll by Consumer Reports Health, 90% Americans believe that they eat a healthy diet.

-According to Eat Right America, “Aggregate Nutrient Density Index Scores (ANDI), help you determine which foods are high in nutrient density (and which are low).
-ANDI scores are calculated by evaluating an extensive range of food factors, including vitamins, minerals, phytochemicals, and antioxidant capacities, based on an equal number of calories for each food” (from here).
-For additional ANDI information check out Fooducate.
+ANDI scores are calculated by evaluating an extensive range of food factors, including vitamins, minerals, phytochemicals, and antioxidant capacities, based on an equal number of calories for each food.
+Here is an abbreviated list from the longer one found on Dr. Fuhrman’s site.
+This table shows the most nutrient dense vegetables and the most nutrient dense fruits.
+For additional ANDI information click the link above.

 |Collard greens, cooked||1000||Plums||158|